 Nevertheless, the side effects are prevalent enough that when prescribing milk thistle to alcoholics or patients with cirrhosis, doctors nearly always recommend taking it in two or three week cycles.
 Milk thistle can actually increase your liver enzymes when taken for too long.

-Overall, there are very few reasons for an acne patient to supplement with milk thistle or isolated silymarin.
-They have tremendous acne clearing powers but so does selenium and it has less side effects.
+Overall, milk thistle and isolated silymarin are effective supplements, but nowhere near your top priority.
+They have tremendous acne clearing powers, but so does selenium, and it has less side effects.
 A selenium overdose occurs based on dosage, but a milk thistle overdose occurs at random.

-Milk thistle has two extra weapons against acne, but they are mostly useless as well.
+Milk thistle has two extra weapons against acne which are quite promising.
 Firstly, this study found that milk thistle supplementation reduced the activity of the inflammatory master molecule NF-KappaB, which controls the release of many pro-inflammatory chemicals behind acne.
 That’s a good power to have, but it’s also found elsewhere, in sweet potatoes, garlic, bananas, resveratrol and vitamin D.

 Secondly, the aforementioned improved metabolization of hormones could help to reduce unhealthy estrogen metabolites like 4-hydroxy and 16-hydroxy estrogen.
 Those villains can cause acne through oxidative stress and inflammation…